fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 _As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B. A difficulty arises of course if A is also sensitive to artifacts that B can remove._

-_A likely sequence might be:_
+A likely sequence might be:

-_1. discard pathological channels for which there is no useful signal,_
+1. discard pathological channels for which there is no useful signal,

-_2. apply robust detrending to each channel,_
+2. apply robust detrending to each channel,

-_3. detect and interpolate temporally-local channel-specific glitches,_
+3. detect and interpolate temporally-local channel-specific glitches,

-_4. robust re-reference,_
+4. robust rereference,

-_5. project out eye artifacts (e.g., using ICA or DSS),_
+5. project out eye artifacts (e.g., using ICA or DSS),

-_6. fit and remove, or project out, 50 Hz and harmonics,_
+6. fit and remove, or project out, 50 Hz and harmonics,

-_7. project out alpha activity, etc.,_
+7. project out alpha activity, etc.,

-_8. apply linear analysis techniques (ICA, CSP, etc.) to further isolate activity of interest._
+8. apply linear analysis techniques (ICA, CSP, etc.) to further isolate activity of interest.

-With these guidelines in mind, let us load [Chennu et al., data](/workshop/madrid2019/eeg_sedation) and begin with the cleaning.
+With these guidelines in mind, let us take the [Chennu et al., dataset](/workshop/madrid2019/eeg_sedation) and begin with the cleaning.

 ## Procedure

 In this tutorial the following steps will be taken:

 - Read the data into MATLAB using **[ft_preprocessing](/reference/ft_preprocessing)** and visualize the data in between processsing steps with **[ft_databrowser](/reference/ft_databrowser)**
 - Interpolate broken channels or noisy data segments with **[ft_channelrepair](/reference/ft_channelrepair)**, removing artifacts with **[ft_rejectartifact](/reference/ft_rejectartifact)**
 - Select relevant segments of data using **[ft_redefinetrial](/reference/ft_redefinetrial)** as well as concatenating data using **[ft_appenddata](/reference/ft_appenddata)**
 - Once all data is cleaned, correct for eye movement artifacts by running independent component analysis using **[ft_componentanalysis](/reference/ft_componentanalysis)**

 ## Reading in data

-The dataset that has been shared does not consist of the original recordings; the data has been imported and some preprocessing steps have been performed already (EEG channels were demeaned and band-pass filtered between 0.5 Hz - 45 Hz, some channels were interpolated using spherical spline algorithms and the data were re-referenced to the average taken over all channels; see [Materials and Methods'](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004669#sec008) section).
+The dataset that has been shared does not consist of the original recordings; the data has been imported and some preprocessing steps have been performed already (EEG channels were demeaned and band-pass filtered between 0.5 Hz - 45 Hz, some channels were interpolated using spherical spline algorithms and the data were rereferenced to the average taken over all channels; see [Materials and Methods'](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004669#sec008) section).

 For this tutorial we will use the EEG data from one example subject (subj22), which has been selected because the data still shows some artifacts.
 You can download both raw and processed data of the example subject [here](https://download.fieldtriptoolbox.org/workshop/madrid2019/tutorial_cleaning/).